Hearts of Oak and Olympics clash in Homowo Charity Cup on Sunday | Ghana News Agency

 Accra, Aug.
-17, GNA- Two of Ghana’s glamourous clubs, Accra Hearts of Oak will face regional rivals Accra Great Olympics in the 2023 Gbese Mantse Homowo Charity Cup on Sunday, August 20, at the Accra Sports Stadium.
+18, GNA – Two of Ghana’s glamourous clubs, Accra Hearts of Oak will face regional rivals Accra Great Olympics in the 2023 Gbese Mantse Homowo Charity Cup on Sunday, August 20, at the Accra Sports Stadium.

 The Homowo Charity Cup which is part of activities lined up to celebrate the Gas Homowo festival in the capital would draw the attendance of Gbese Manste, His Royal Majesty, Nii Ayi Bonte II.